pbackx/streamhead/_posts/2019-10-11-3d-printed-water-rocketry.md

 <!--more-->

-[TOC]

 ## Designing for 3D Printing

 When I first got my 3D printer, I went through a phase of printing all kinds of random stuff from Thingiverse.
 For a short while, I even ran a small business selling 3D printed trinkets.
 I guess it's a rite of passage for any one with a 3D printer.

 However, I grew pretty tired of that fairly fast.
-When I started designing my own objects things really god interesting.
+When I started designing my own objects things really got interesting.

 If you want to get started with designing your own objects for 3D printing, I have two suggestions:

 * For mechanical parts, I really love [OpenSCAD](https://www.openscad.org/).
-It's probably not for every one, but it's worth learning.
+There's a pretty steep learning, but it's worth learning.
+It will especially appeal to developers.
 * For everything else, there's only one choice and it's [Fusion360](https://www.autodesk.com/products/fusion-360/overview).
 I tried many other tools, but this one is the perfect balance between a good price (free for most, pretty affordable for every one else) and extremely rich functionality.
-It's parametric design is OpenSCAD on steroids.
+It's parametric design is OpenSCAD on steroids and the amount of tutorials available on YouTube is staggering.

 ## Water Rockets

 A [water rocket](https://en.wikipedia.org/wiki/Water_rocket) is, in essence, a plastic bottle under pressure.
 Water is pushed out to drive the rocket into the air.

 Technically, it's a really simple system, however, the devil is in the details.
 If you search the Internet and Thingiverse, you'll find a lot of designs.
-Some of which look downright dangerous (you are playing with a pressurized vessel, so some caution is needed) and other simply don't hold up to the forces.
+Some of which look downright dangerous (you are playing with a pressurized vessel, so some caution is needed) and others simply don't hold up to the forces.

 After some searching around, I decided to go for [the Raketfued design](http://www.raketfuedrockets.com/en/index.htm).
-It's simple, it's modular, it looks capable from their video's and it uses many existing components that you can buy of the shelve (Gardena).
+It's simple, it's modular, it looks capable from their videos and it uses many existing components that you can buy of the shelve.

 ## The Parts